-For all grievances, you must first go through the Blue Cross and Blue Shield internal formal grievance process as described above.
-In some cases, you are then entitled to a voluntary external review.
-You are not required to pursue an external review.
-Your decision whether to pursue it will not affect your other coverage.
-The Blue Cross and Blue Shield grievance review may deny coverage for all or part of a health care service or supply.
-When you are denied a service or supply because Blue Cross and Blue Shield has determined that the service or supply is not medically necessary, you have the right to an external review.
-If you receive a denial letter from Blue Cross and Blue Shield for this reason, the letter will tell you what steps you should take to file a request for an external grievance review.
-The review will be conducted by a review agency under contract with the Office of Patient Protection of the Massachusetts Department of Public Health.
+You must first go through the Blue Cross and Blue Shield internal formal grievance process as described above, unless Blue Cross and Blue Shield has failed to comply with the time frames for the internal appeal process or if you (or your authorized representative) are requesting an expedited external review at the same time you (or your authorized representative) are requesting an expedited internal review.
+The Blue Cross and Blue Shield internal grievance review decision may be to continue to deny all or part of your coverage in this health plan.
+When you are denied coverage for a service or supply because Blue Cross and Blue Shield has determined that the service or supply is not medically necessary, you have the right to an external review.
+You are not required to pursue an external grievance review.
+Your decision whether to pursue an external grievance review will not affect your other coverage.
+If you receive a grievance denial letter from Blue Cross and Blue Shield in response to your internal grievance review, the letter will tell you what steps you can take to file a request for an external grievance review.
+The external review will be conducted by a review agency under contract with the Office of Patient Protection of the Massachusetts Department of Public Health.

+How to Request an External Review.
 To obtain an external review, you must submit your request on the form required by the Office of Patient Protection.
 On this form, you (or your authorized representative) must sign a consent to release your medical information for external review.
 Attached to the form, you must send a copy of the letter of denial that you received from Blue Cross and Blue Shield.
 In addition, you must send the required \$25 fee to pay for your portion of the cost of the review.
-Blue Cross and Blue Shield will be charged the rest of the cost by the Commonwealth of Massachusetts.
+Blue Cross and Blue

+Shield will be charged the rest of the cost by the Commonwealth of Massachusetts.
 (Your portion of the cost may be waived by the Commonwealth of Massachusetts in the case of extreme financial hardship.)
-If you decide to request an external review, you must file your request within the 45 days after you receive the denial letter from Blue Cross and Blue Shield.
+If you decide to request an external grievance review, you must file your request within the four months after you receive the denial letter from Blue Cross and Blue Shield.

 You (or your authorized representative) also have the right to request an "expedited" external review.
-This request must include a written statement from a physician.
+When requesting an expedited external grievance review, you must include a written statement from a physician.
 This statement should explain that a delay in providing or continuing those health care services that have been denied for coverage would pose a serious and immediate threat to your health.
 Based on this information, the Office of Patient Protection will determine if you are eligible for an expedited external review.
+You (or your authorized representative) also have the right to request an expedited external review at the same time that you file a request for an expedited internal grievance review.